by Wyn Hilty

 Reggie Mantle, no! –But Veronica …

-Reggie Mantle is a character in Archie Comics.
+Reggie Mantle is a character in Archie Comics who plays bass in The Archies, the teen gang’s garage band.
 He has a perennial crush on Archie’s girlfriend Veronica and often plays practical jokes on Archie.
-He plays bass in The Archies.

 Got some WD-40 back here.